-Presidential Fellowship: This fellowship provides full tuition remission (excluding fees), and an unpaid internship of up to 25 hours per week with a faculty member.
+Presidential Fellowship: The Presidential Fellowship provides full tuition remission (excluding fees), and an unpaid internship of up to 25 hours per week with a faculty member.
 An in-person interview is required, as are exceptional leadership, academic, and communication skills.
 Presidential Fellows must be enrolled in a minimum of 12 credits per semester to be eligible.

 How to Apply

 To be considered for a graduate fellowship in any of our engineering degree programs, apply online and indicate your fellowship interest within your online application.
 Acceptance into the fellowship program is a competitive process.
 In addition to the materials required for traditional graduate admittance, the fellowship application may require additional documents and an interview.